Facts & Figures

-Our new 220,000–square-foot Integrated Sciences Complex is now open for research.
+Our 220,000–square-foot Integrated Sciences Complex is home to innovative research.

-University Hall, featuring innovative instructional spaces and specialized art studios, is open for classes.
+University Hall features innovative instructional spaces and specialized art studios.

 The School for the Environment, the School for Global Inclusion and Social Development, and the Honors College build on longstanding UMass Boston values.